fbpx

 Not in my classroom.

-While introducing new concepts may be next to impossible at this time of the year, I keep my students working on quality practice activities that are related to the content I’ve covered in previous lessons.
+While introducing new concepts may be next to impossible at this time of year, I keep my students working on quality practice activities related to the content I’ve covered in previous lessons.

 Photo of Christmas color by code activities with Christmas decorations.

-Putting this review into a fun format is a way to keep things fresh for your students.
+Putting this review into a fun format will keep things fresh for your students.
 I especially love to get my kiddos moving around instead of sitting at their desks.

 Spend Some Extra Time on The Arts

-One of my favorite art projects to pull out at this time of the year is to create easy stained glass pictures with my students.
+One of my favorite art projects to do at this time of year is creating simple stained-glass pictures with my students.

 All you need are coloring pages in a stained glass style, crayons, and baby oil.